 #7 Create loyalty programs

-How to build customer relationships and make brand advocates at once?
+How to build a strong customer relationship and make brand advocates at once?
 Try to introduce a loyalty program to get more purchases.
 Give clients points for staying long with your company or encourage them with small gifts.
 Plus, teaming up with another company can be an effective way to grow your client base.
 By creating such coalitions, you can offer co-branded deals that are of benefit to both you and your customers.

 For instance, if you’re a member of Starbucks star-based loyalty program, you can get some free drinks and food.
 Everything a customer has to do is download the Starbucks app or sign up online, add some money, and scan it upon checkout.
 With each purchase, a person gets a star for buying a beverage or food.
-Such an approach not only helps create good customer relationships but also makes for increasing sales.
+Such an approach not only helps build good customer relationships but also makes for increasing sales.

 The power of customer relations